Untitled

 1. Articulate the importance of developing a trusting relationship through reflective listening, empathy, authenticity, and non-judgmental feedback.

-2. Practice the skills of active listening, including perception checks, reframing, utilizing silence, declining to give advice, and awareness of transference.
+2. Identify the skills of active listening, including perception checks, reframing, utilizing silence, declining to give advice, and awareness of transference.

 3. Practice effective inquiry skills, including open-ended questions, reflecting, paraphrasing, summarizing, and non-verbal communication.